dart-lang/language/accepted/2.12/nnbd/feature-specification.md

     enum cases, either explicitly or via a default.
   - If `T` is `Q?` where `Q` is an enum type, it is a warning if the switch does not handle all enum cases and `null`, either explicitly or via a default.

-It is an error if a class has a setter and a getter with the same basename where the return type of the getter is not a subtype of the argument type of the setter.
-Note that this error specifically requires subtyping and not assignability and hence makes no exception for `dynamic`.

 If the static type of `e` is `void`, the expression `await e` is a compile-time error. *This implies that